 - :: operator

-These keywords are related to program flow are used to control the flow of a program. i.e., they are used to run a particular portion of code at when some condition is met.
+These are related to program flow are used to control the flow of a program. i.e., they are used to run a particular portion of code at when some condition is met.
 They include:

+Another category of keywords in c# is named as type.
 They are used for data types. i.e., to define or specify the type for an identifier that it will hold which type of data.

 As pointed in the image above we used a reserved keyword as an identifier.
 And in the picture below we accessed its member output is shown.